-We treat every one of our patients individually, and the amount of our treatment support services you use is entirely up to you.
+We treat every one of our patients individually, and the amount of our fertility support services you use is entirely up to you.
 Take a look through all our support services below, and know that when having treatment with us, we’ll also give you the details of a private emergency helpline manned by an on-call nurse, so you are always sure that we are there for you.

 “CARE were so supportive, they became part of the family.”

 Our patients are part of the most inspiring community, filled with such incredible love and support.
 Every day, our patients remind each other of their monumental strength, helping people they may have never met through difficult days, and celebrating with them when there’s good news.

 You can read some of our patients’ motivational words for other fertility patients below (shared from our Instagram), and you can find strength in our community by reading our Patient Stories, speaking with other patients on our CARE Forum, or by joining our community on Facebook and Instagram.

 Not every patient will want counselling, but if you want someone to talk to before, during or after your treatment, speaking with a specialist fertility counsellor can be a helpful way to understand and process your emotions so you are in the best possible mindset for IVF.
 Counselling appointments at CARE are free, and you’re welcome to as many sessions as you need.

 We have a range of monthly patient support events which are accessible for all patients, regardless of your stage in the IVF journey.
 Meeting others going through IVF in an informal environment can help reassure you, and meet others who can support you throughout your journey.